TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Documentation/FAQ.md

 - We provided sample macro placement solutions only for designs with no region constraints That is, for 1-clock designs: Design_181 Design_182 Design_185 Design_186 Design_187 Design_190 Design_191 Design_192 Design_195 Design_196 Design_197 Design_200 Design_201 Design_202 Design_205 Design_206 Design_207 Design_210 Design_211 Design_212 Design_215 Design_216 Design_217 Design_220 Design_221 Design_222 Design_225 Design_226 Design_227 Design_230 Design_231 Design_232 Design_235 Design_236 Design_237 Design_240 without region constraints)

 -For the remaining designs (i.e. designs with 24, 30, and 34 clocks), we do not provide sample solutions.
-Instead we have added a new file, design.macros, that lists all the macro objects in that respective design (to know what macro objects it contains).
+Instead, we have added a new file, design.macros, that lists all the macro objects in that respective design (to know what macro objects it contains).

 - We have updated the constraints in the file design.regions to fix a bug reported yesterday by Qin Luo from team CLUMP @CHHK (Thank you!).

-- Note: We are extending the final solution submission deadline from August 15, 2023 to August 20, 2023.
+- Note: We are extending the final solution submission deadline from August 15, 2023, to August 20, 2023.
 We will send further updates on this in subsequent e-mail messages, regarding a region checker utility.

 - We greatly appreciate your engaging feedback, valuable questions, patience, and for finding and reporting these bugs.